HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- Templates or frameworks to help them with guided education and work.
 	- Tips & tricks to quantify the values of your main product.
 Saying something like "This could be easily sold as a separate product, but I’ve bundled it into the `[main product]`."
 - The most effective way to distribute bonuses is by unlocking them through testimonials.
 Genuine positive reviews increase your product's [[Writing#Social proof |social proof]].
 Your product has to provide tangible values to make this happen.
+- Put easter eggs or hidden gems randomly in your products.
+Let them know about it.
+Make it a puzzle. ==People love to play==.
+Then the bonuses come as a prize for that.
+	- Even better if you add [[#Scarcity]] to the prize.
+Something like "*Secret discount for the first 69 strivers who solved the puzzle.*"
 ### Guaranty
 - You are attempting to reduce the perceived risk of investing in your product.
 	- Payment options (split payments, financing,...)